mhenrixon/sidekiq-unique-jobs/README.md

 ### Command Line

-`bundle exec jobs` displays help on how to use the unique jobs command line.
+`bundle exec uniquejobs` displays help on how to use the unique jobs command line.

 ## Communication